ternaustralia/linkeddata-site/src/pages/information-models.md

 # Overview

-This page lists the information models used and published by TERN Linked Data services.
+This page lists the information models used and published by TERN.

 ## TERN Ontology